1. Audience

-A web user agent is any software entity that interacts with websites outside the entity itself, on behalf of its user, including just to display the content of websites.
+A web user agent is any software entity that interacts with websites outside the entity itself, on behalf of its user, including simply rendering the content of websites.
 In web specifications and the rest of this document, web user agents are usually referred to as just "user agents", but there are other kinds of user agents in other domains, for example "mail user agents" in the context of email.
 A person can use many different user agents in their day-to-day life.

 The most common type of web user agent is the web browser, including in-app browsers that can follow cross-site links.
 However, user agents also include other tools like search engines, voice-driven assistants, and generative AI systems that present snippets or summaries of website content, or help people navigate and interact with websites.